matrix_props.sk_norm

 \[\big|\big| X \big|\big|_{S(k)} := sup_{|v\rangle, |w\rangle} \Big\{ |\langle w | X |v \rangle| : \text{Schmidt - rank}(|v\rangle) \leq k, \text{Schmidt - rank}(|w\rangle) \leq k \Big\}\]

 Since computing the exact value of S(k)-norm [1] is in the general case an intractable problem, this function tries to find some good lower and upper bounds.
 You can control the amount of computation you want to devote to computing the bounds by effort input argument.
-Note that if the input matrix is not positive semidefinite the output bounds might be quite pooor.
+Note that if the input matrix is not positive semidefinite the output bounds might be quite poor.

 This function was adapted from QETLAB.